 Prague is a city of vast beauty.
 Its architecture is enchanting.
 Of course, this means that many of the most desirable sights are free.
-These are some of the intriguing buildings, structures, and public spaces you won’t want to miss during a visit to Prague:
+These are some of the intriguing buildings, structures, and public spaces you won’t want to miss during a travel to Prague:

 In the Old Town Square, spend some time studying the Horloge.
 The Horloge is no ordinary clock.
 In addition to displaying the time of day, it also depicts the path of the sun and moon and contains a calendarium charting months and days of each year.
 And after centuries of use, its calculations remain precise.